Acoustics and Vibration Animations

 Based on a work at http://www.acs.psu.edu/drussell/demos.html.
 Additional information about using this content is available at http://www.acs.psu.edu/drussell/Demos/copyright.html.

 The content of this page was originally posted on April 16, 2002.
-Animations and text were updated on February 18, 2015.
 The HTML code was modified to be HTML5 compliant on March 18, 2013.
+A broken link was updated on June 7, 2024.

 What is a Wave?